Skip to main content

 You can upload your model to Hugging Face and use it just like the OpenAI API.
 Hugging Face also offers enterprise solutions for scalable applications.

-Instead of relying on third-party APIs like OpenAI, you can create your own Generative AI model, which allows greater control and security.
 If you are new to Hugging Face, read our tutorial, An Introduction to Using Transformers and Hugging Face, to learn the basics.

 3. LangChain

-LangChain is an open-source framework that makes it easy to build applications powered by large language models like GPT-3.5.
+LangChain is an open-source framework that makes it easy to build applications powered by large language models like GPT-4.
 It offers a modular interface, prompt management, context management, VectorStores, chaining multiple models and tools together, AI agents, and access to top LLMs.

 4. Pinecone